univr-GRAIL/DiskNeuralRTI/README.md

       pip install -r requirements.txt
     Make sure you're in a Python environment, neuralenv
 ## Training
-    To train DiskNeuralRTI on your dataset, please modify the training parameters.
+    To train DiskNeuralRTI on your dataset, modify the training parameters.
     Edit utils/params.py to point to your dataset and training config.
        data_path: "your_dataset_path/",
        output_path: "output/"
        mask: "True/False"
+    Once the training is completed, you will find an output file inside the output_path directory.
+    The output contains:
+        The model and compressed coefficient used for testing.
+        The image planes and JSON file used for interactive relighting using the openlime web visualizer.
 ## Run
     python train.py